Pier Miranda Ferraro: Biography

 Although most of his performances were in Europe, Ferraro did make a handful of appearances in North and South America.
 He notably portrayed Cavaradossi and Manrico at the New York City Opera in 1956 and starred in productions of Don Carlo, La forza del destino and Il trovatore at the San Francisco Opera in 1958.
 In 1959, Ferraro sang the role of Gualtiero of Vincenzo Bellini’s Il pirata with Maria Callas as Imogene in a concert version presented by the American Opera Society at Carnegie Hall.
 That performance, long prized by collectors, was "officially”" released on CD by EMI in 1997.
 That same year, Ferraro recorded the role of Enzo in La Gioconda opposite Callas in the title role.
 His other appearances in the Americas included performances at the Philadelphia Lyric Opera Company, Cincinnati Opera, and the Teatro Colón.
 Ferraro was particularly admired for his interpretation of the title role in Giuseppe Verdi's opera Otello, which he first sang at San Remo in 1964 and sang for his final opera performance at Lecco in 1981.
 All told he portrayed Otello over 300 times during his long career.

 Ferraro retired from the opera stage in 1981 after a biking accident caused injuries which inhibited his ability to move freely.
-He began a second career as a voice teacher and he eventually became the head of the vocal department at the Milan Conservatory, a position he held for fifteen years.
+He began a second career as a voice teacher, and he eventually became the head of the vocal department at the Milan Conservatory, a position he held for fifteen years.
 He later taught at the Accademia Viotti in Vercelli and the Accademia Internazionale Katia Ricciarelli in Mantua.
 He also taught masterclasses for five years at the Grand Festival in Lanciano, where in 1999 he directed a production of Madama Butterfly.
 Ferraro also gave masterclasses in cities throughout the world, including teaching in Beijing and Tokyo.
 He also worked as a judge at several international singing competitions, and shortly before his death, founded the Accademia Lirica Italiana.
-He was also honored with the Commendatore and Grand’Ufficiale by the Italian government.
+He was also honoured with the Commendatore and Grand’Ufficiale by the Italian government.